Selling Your House After Divorce: Do’s And Don’ts

 As you stage showings for prospective buyers, your home should not scream divorcing couple.
 Buyers will assume that you are desperate to sell — and they’ll be more inclined to present lowball offers.
 Obvious signs of a pending divorce include half-empty bedroom closets and homes clearly split down the middle, War of the Roses style.
 Continue living separately if necessary, but arrange your belongings to reflect buyers’ expectations.

 In the confusion of divorce, spouses often fail to take care or their bills, including mortgage payments.
 A single missed or late payment can have a devastating impact on your credit, so keep up with your mortgage as you await the sale of your marital home.

 Struggling with the complexities of real estate sales in the midst of your Washington, D.C. divorce?
-Turn to DiPietro Family Law for assistance with the financial complications of divorce.
+Turn to DiPietro Family Law Group for assistance with the financial complications of divorce.

 No Responses to “Selling Your House After Divorce: Do’s And Don’ts”